the-last-book-on-mlops/the-last-book-on-mlops/book/part1.md

 This preface is the only section written entirely us.
 Otherwise, we mostly played the part of prompt engineers and reviewers to our co-author!

-Yashas and Gauthier are Dataikers by day and perpetual seekers of knowledge at all times.
+[Gauthier](https://www.linkedin.com/in/gauthier-schall-0ab74288/) and [Yashas](https://www.linkedin.com/in/yashas-vaidya/) are Dataikers by day and perpetual seekers of knowledge at all times.
 We began writing this book as Developer Advocates in early-2023.
 ChatGPT's release meant AI, a buzzword from our industry, invaded everyday conversation and public consciousness.
 We started to explore its intricacies and absurdities by generating a book on a familiar topic: operationalizing models, or **MLOps** *for short*.

 ### What's in the book for the reader